 I would advise a light pour with the coconut oil because of the not-so-pleasant oil stains in your tub later (trust me).
 Also, if you live in an old building, chances are your pipes will clog too.
 Less is more.

 The real benefit of this scrub is its soothing properties for dry, damaged, and dull skin.
 I use this scrub when my skin is taking all kinds of hits.
-It’s the best thing to do the night before a major event.
-Please be gentle, and if you are using it on your face, maybe scrub two days before a major event.
+It’s best to use it the night before a major event.
+Please be gentle, and if you are using it on your face, maybe scrub it two days before a major event.

 Ingredients you’ll need:

-100% Unrefined coconut oil – 1.5 tablespoon – is an antimicrobial and anti-inflammatory.
+100% Unrefined coconut oil 1.5 tablespoon – Antimicrobial and anti-inflammatory.

-Coffee – 2 tablespoons – organic is great, but I used the regular old Folgers brand.
+Coffee 2 tablespoons – I used the regular old Folgers brand.
 Make sure it’s not flavored coffee!